Haleksse/Combava/README.md

 # Combava

- Web site with Google maps fonctionalities
+This is a group made Web site with Google maps fonctionalities